juren53/HST-Metadata/Notes/HST_PDB_Metadata_Tagging_Process.md

 Prior to the tagging process

-<p> - a CSV file will be generated from the PDB that contains the metadata to be embedded in the TIFF images to be processed </p>
+<p> - a CSV file must be generated from the PDB that contains the metadata to be embedded in the TIFF images to be processed </p>
-<p> - JPEG images will be generated from the TIFF images </p>
+<p> - JPEG images must be generated from the TIFF images </p>
-<p> - JPEG images will be resized to 800 pixels max on either the X or Y axis.</p>
+<p> - JPEG images must be resized to 800 pixels max on either the X or Y axis.</p>
-<p> - Copyright watermarks will be added to restricted JPEG images </p>
+<p> - Copyright watermarks must be added to restricted JPEG images </p>

 ### Tagging process